TopDevBeast53/helix-smart-contract/deployment.md

 Now, copy the address of the AuraToken contract and **put it into the `auraToken` map** to `scripts/constants/contracts.js`.

-## 3. Oracle
+## 3. OracleFactory

-The oracle is queried for token pair price information via the consult function.
+OracleFactory serves as the interface for other contracts to interact with Oracles.

-The oracle can be deployed any time **after the factory is deployed**.
+The OracleFactory can be deployed any time **after the factory is deployed** but must be deployed **before factory.createPair** is called.
-It's passed 3 parameters, all of which are immutable:
+It's passed the factory address as a constuctor argument.

 Check and update all variables:
 >`auraFactory` address from `src/scripts/constants/contracts.js`.
->`ORACLE_WINDOW_SIZE` from `src/scripts/constants/initials.js`.
-windowSize determines the total duration between which updates must occur for price data to remain up to date and small windowSize or insufficiently frequent calls to update trigger MISSING_HISTORICAL_OBSERVATION error.
-Note that windowSize is in unix timestamp units, i.e. a windowSize of 24 does not equal 24 hours
->`ORACLE_GRANULARITY` from `src/scripts/constants/initials.js`.
-granularity is the number of observations made in the given windowSize.

-Run `npx hardhat run scripts/3_deployOracle.js --network testnetBSC` (or mainnet)
+Run `npx hardhat run scripts/3_deployOracleFactory.js --network testnetBSC` (or mainnet)

-It will add Oracle contract address to AuraFactory.
+It will add OracleFactory contract address to AuraFactory.

 Now, copy the address of the Oracle contract and **put it into the `oracle` map** to `scripts/constants/contracts.js`.
 ## 4. Referral Register